 The surest way to measure water is with a water thermometer, a candy thermometer or a meat thermometer.
 Run hot tap water for three to five minutes before letting water run on the thermometer tip.
 Then let it run on the tip until the mercury stops rising.
 If water temperature is 121 degrees F. or more, it's TOO HOT.
-Turn down the water-heater control and test again a
+Turn down the water-heater control and test again a day later.

-Electric water heaters take a bit more day later.
 Keep doing this until the thermometer shows a safer 120 degrees